 Stop Feeling Something is Missing

-Stop feeling something is missing." says you significant other.
+Stop Feeling Part of You is Missing, says your significant other.
+Your prosthesis says Stop Feeling Part of You is Missing.
 Amputees all face this even after they have felt they are back to doing almost everything they did before their amputation.
 That feeling of loss can erupt suddenly for no apparent reason.
 You might call it “feeling empty,” while someone else might call it limb loss.
 What matters the most is that it’s real.
 Although overwhelming, it can be managed.
 Uncovering what’s lying underneath this feeling might not be a straightforward process, but it’s possible and a recommended first step toward its resolution.
-The feeling of missing part of yourself might last a few days and then resolve on its own.
-Other times, it might linger for weeks or longer.
+The feeling that you lost part of yourself will make it hard to stop feeling something is missing.
+This might linger for weeks or longer.
 When this is the case, seeking the support of a mental health professional can help.
+They can teach you techniques to helo Stop feeling part of you is missing

 Why After This Long?

 Limb loss can start as a sense of loneliness, confusion about your life and goals, or lack of motivation.
-Just as losing a significant other can leave you yearning for that person to be back in your life you miss your limb in the same way.
+Just as losing a significant other can leave you yearning for that person to be back in your life, you miss your limb in the same way.
 In both situations, you feel a void in your heart.
 Until you resolve those feelings, you will be dealing with the longing to be back in the past.
-The pandemic intensifies this experience as social distancing, loneliness, and the fear of catching the virus all contribute to this grieving process.
+The pandemic intensifies this experience as social distancing, loneliness, and the fear of catching the virus all contribute to this grieving process. and stop feeling part of you is missing

 An amputation requires regaining a lifestyle and realizing that there are things you can no longer do.
 It means forging a new life for yourself, resolving these feelings, and moving on.
-Missing a limb shares some mental health symptoms with depression, bipolar disorder, and post-traumatic stress disorder.
+Missing limb shares some mental health symptoms with depression, bipolar disorder, and post-traumatic stress disorder.
 Only a mental health professional can diagnose your condition accurately.
 But what happens when your feeling of loss and emptiness does not go away?
-How to Deal with Feeling Part of You is Missing
+How to stop feeling part of you is missing.

 Losing Touch With Your Body